reduxjs/redux-toolkit/docs/usage/usage-guide.md

 - Define how that state is updated
 - Define which specific actions result in state updates

 The common approach is to define a slice's reducer function in its own file, and the action creators in a second file.
-Because both functions need to refer to the same action types, so those are usually defined in a third file and imported in both places:
+Because both functions need to refer to the same action types, those are usually defined in a third file and imported in both places:

 ```js
 // postsConstants.js